sgtGiggsy/aduc-mass/README.md

 Despite I mentioned rewriting the code several times, it already works relatively bugfree as it is, and I can recommend it to every AD admin, who is allowed to use only PowerShell and ADUC to manage their Active Directory.

 # Known bugs
 When it searches the name of the entered object, it checks among both users and groups, so it gives false positive result in case it finds the name among the other type of object.

+# Other
+Of course, I look forward to suggestions, bug reports, or anything else you could come up.